-At St Patrick's Primary, we aim to promote positive mental health for our children and staff.
-We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable children.
-Factors such as poverty, deprivation and domestic abuse can impact on mental health making some children more vulnerable however it must be recognised that mental health issues can affect anyone at any time.
+At Hillhead High School, we aim to promote positive mental health for every member of our staff and pupil body.
+We pursue this aim using both universal whole school approaches and specialised, targeted approaches aimed at vulnerable pupils.
+Factors such as poverty, deprivation and domestic abuse can impact on mental health, making some children and young people more vulnerable, however, it must be recognised that mental health issues can affect anyone at any time.

 In addition to promoting positive mental health, we aim to increase understanding and awareness of common mental health issues.
-If staff are alerted to the early warning signs of mental ill health then appropriate supports can be accessed or put in place.
-By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and nurturing environment for children affected both directly, and indirectly by mental ill health.

-This document describes the approach to promoting positive mental health and wellbeing in St Patrick's Primary.
-This policy is intended as guidance for all staff.
+If staff are alerted to the early warning signs of mental ill health, then appropriate supports can be accessed or put in place.
+This document describes the school's approach to promoting positive mental health and wellbeing.
+This policy is intended as guidance for all teaching staff and non-teaching staff.